Here’s Why Exercise Slows the Aging Process

 The speculation is, however, that intense exercise regularly performed over a long period of time will yield similar benefits.
 The challenge is to choose a form of exercise that works for you, and then work at it.
 Grab a friend or two and get the buddy system working for you, or join an gym and get some qualified guidance.

 It’s sure worth it, because more important than yielding cardiovascular, strength, or appearance benefits, exercise may improve telomere biology.
 The older I get, the better that sounds.
+Surely it’s great to know that something as simple as exercise slows the aging process.

 Thanks to Gretchen Reynolds’ article, Internally Fit, for the data used here.